We Do Things A Little Differently Here

 Some color variation between hides is common and is a natural result of the tanning process.
-These makes each piece unique while still preserving the tone and hue of your chosen color.
+These make each piece unique while still preserving the tone and hue of your chosen color.

 These tiny bites are a rare account of a particularly determined bug.